Overview

 Show Imported Geometry.

-- Hide the imported geometry and then add nine doors, similar to Floor 0.0 ft in Section 5.4, excluding the elevator room doors.
+- Hide the imported geometry and then add eight doors, similar to Floor 0.0 ft in Create Occupants, excluding the elevator shaft doors.

 - On the Navigation panel, right-click